Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/12_entity_color_flash/index.md

 Now, when an enemy is hit, is will turn red for a short period of time.

-> [!TIPS] Should we use emissive or diffuse color for flash?
+> [!TIP] Should we use emissive or diffuse color for flash?
 >
 > In this lesson, I decided to use emissive color because of the way my *Ship* and *Saucer* models are textured.
 For an other models with other texture, like the *BeachBall*, it might be better to use diffuse color.
 >